viewzavr/library-one/README.md

 # Future plans

-* Make a "checkbox" installation of modules/libraries.
+* P1 Make a "checkbox" installation of modules/libraries.
 Thus only things that are selected by a user will be loaded.

-* Improve Viewzavr for async appearance of types.
+* P2 Improve Viewzavr for async appearance of types.
 Thus we may load scene and create objects as their types appear in Viewzavr type table as their modules loaded.

+* P3 Maybe store library just as a js dictionary and let user to do anything with it.

+# Notes

+* Check if user module returned promise itself and resolve only when it resolved.
+Probably not required if we will handle new types (P2).

 # License